walter0916/Stadium-front-end/README.md

 ## Overview

 Stadium is a feature-rich platform where soccer enthusiasts can personalize their experience, join team communities, read and create blogs, and much more.
-This README provides an overview of the app's functionality and guides you through its usage.

 ## Features